CommonRoad/commonroad-scenario-designer/docs/source/details/sumo.rst

    lights to SUMO described in the previous paragraph.

 Visually this process is shown in :numref:`traffic_light_conversion`.
-Where show the user selecting
-a lanelet (red) in *CR Scenario Designer*.
-Other colors in this figure are representing adjacency information.
-Next shows the generated traffic light system (a set of traffic lights, associated with each other by an intersection) in SUMO, with the cycle state of each traffic light in the respective color.
-Additionally the collision free generation of the cycles is shown by opposing lanes having the same color. displays the conversion result of the generated traffic lights.
+The first image shows how a user selected a lanelet, which is displayed in red.
+Other colors in this figure are representing adjaceny information.
+The second image shows the generated traffic light system (a set of traffic lights associated with each other by an intersection) in SUMO.
+Cycle states of each traffic light is shown by their respective colors.
+The collision-free generation of the cycles is visualized by opposing lanes having the same color.
+The last image displays the conversion result of the generated traffic lights.